 BCF, situated in Graceville, Florida, used to be a college that only trained Baptist ministers at the graduate level.
 However, it has evolved gradually and started to offer 23 associate’s, bachelor’s, and master’s degrees in a variety of fields such as music, liberal arts, theology, business, education, or psychology.

 Center Valley, Pennsylvania

 When it comes to security, Penn State Lehigh Valley is something you do not wish to mess around.
 Their security crew is well-trained in both CPR and emergency first aid and closely works with the regional police.
-Plus, they enforce Title IX and the Clery Act, and they are also in close coordination of the other departments that deal with student health.
+Plus, they enforce Title IX and the Clery Act, and they are also in close coordination with the other departments that deal with student health.

 Northwest Florida State College

 The Criminal Justice Training Center sits at Northwest Florida State College.
 Every year, they produce graduates with degrees in public safety, corrections, first responders, fire safety, and much more.
 However, safety is not just for mere academics in this institution.
 For the past three years, they have had an astounding zero crime rate, mainly because of their pre-emptive approach.

 Colleges play crucial roles in the local community they serve.
 Just like any neighborhood, it’s important that the faculty, students, and staff clearly understand that they should all take part in preventing every possibility of crime and assault not only against themselves but for others as well.

 Located in Memphis, Tennessee, Baptist Health Sciences University only has one minor recorded incident: alcohol.
 With that, the school has received perfect marks in terms of safety and security for so many reasons.